twitter/scala_school2/src/main/resources/markdown/data-and-control-flow/pattern-matching.md

-# Pattern Matching and For-Expressions
+# Pattern Matching

-Control flow on steroids, transforming collections with style.
+Branching on steroids.

 # `match` expressions and literal patterns